jpverkamp/blog/content/reviews/2023-12-31-year-in-reviews.md

 - 2023 Movie Reviews
 is_review_meta: true
 ---
 And so another year passes.
-I've been doing these for quite a :
+I've been doing these for quite a while now :smile:

 {{< taxonomy-list "series" "Year in Reviews" >}}